TheLastMemeLeft/mycloud-mvp/README.md

 # MyCloud
-MyCloud is a functional MVP with plans for further enhancements like WebDAV and a frontend UI.
 MyCloud is a secure, self-hosted file storage system built from scratch as a lightweight alternative to OwnCloud.
 It features AES-256 encryption, SHA-256 hashing for file integrity, and time-limited file sharing, all powered by Python and Flask.
 Below is an example of interacting with the API to upload a file, compute its hash, and share it securely:Example API Usage (via cURL)  bash

 # Register a user